 2. Podia

-Instead, you will have to pay membership fees to the company.
+Instead, you will have to pay the company membership fees.
 Teachers widely use the platform to sell their courses online cheaply.
 Users can also use it as an email marketing tool.

 Visit Site